-During 2020 the church was only able to meet together for one church business meeting.
-The normal voting in of Deacons for the year 2021 was suspended due to no AGM being possible and those in post continued with their roles.
+During 2021 the church was only able to meet together for one church business meeting (AGM).

 3. Objectives & Activities

 Objectives

 The main purpose of the church is the advancement of the Christian faith according to the principles of the Baptist denomination.
 The church may also advance education, community service and other charitable purposes in the United Kingdom and/or other parts of the world.